Benson Lake

 Benson Lake, Vancouver Island, BC

 Benson Lake is a small but very deep coastal mountain lake.
 It is situated in the coastal western hemlock zone on the northern end of Vancouver Island.
-From August 1962 through January 1973, the Benson Lake Coast Copper Mine, operated on this lake.
-They disposed of its mine tailings by depositing them, under permit, into the deep basin of the lake.
+From August 1962 through January 1973, the Benson Lake Coast Copper Mine operated on this lake.
+They disposed of their mine tailings by depositing them, under permit, into the deep basin of the lake.
 As a result, the lake was occasionally subjected to extended periods of increased lake turbidity levels.
-Furthermore, the tailings smothered the lake’s sediments and this destroyed all traces of invertebrate life.
+Furthermore, the tailings smothered the lake’s sediments, and this destroyed all traces of invertebrate life.

 These increased turbidities were also found in the Lower Benson River.
 This also resulted in elevated levels of zinc in the water and in the flesh of fish taken from the lake.